Dolby Atmos: Implementation and differences from commercial implementations

 The first movie to be released on Blu-ray with Dolby Atmos was Transformers: Age of Extinction, at least for its original English-language audio presentation.
 The first video game to use Dolby Atmos was Star Wars: Battlefront with a special agreement between EA and Dolby Laboratories.
 This game uses HDMI bit streaming from the PC to deliver Atmos audio to consumer Audio-Visual Receivers.
 On the Xbox One, Crackdown 3 and Gears of War 4 support Atmos.

 Dolby Atmos for Music, an audio-only iteration of the format, was adopted by streaming music services Tidal (uses E-AC3) and Amazon Music in December 2019.

 Sennheiser launched a new sound bar with built-in Dolby Atmos technology named AMBEO sound bar at the 2019 CES in Las Vegas.
 The sound bar utilizes analysis of a room's reflective characteristics to enable a single-unit 5.1.4 setup.

+Dolby Atmos FlexConnect (DAFC) is a wireless home-theater technology that lets speakers be placed anywhere in a room and adjusts the sound so an immersive Atmos experience is preserved regardless of seating position.
+Built-in microphones calibrate the setup, and Dolby's virtualization re-renders the mix's object coordinates to the detected speaker positions, so sound can appear to come from points where no speaker is present.
+Dolby introduced the feature in 2023.
+TCL was the first to bring it to market, with its Z100 wireless speakers paired to the company's 2025 televisions.
+LG adopted it across its Sound Suite range, presenting the H7 as the first FlexConnect soundbar at CES 2026 and adding a seating-based feature it calls Sound Follow.In December 2025, LG extended the feature to soundbars with the Sound Suite, a modular wireless system whose H7 soundbar was the first soundbar to support Dolby Atmos FlexConnect; the H7 can be combined with M5 and M7 wireless speakers and a W7 subwoofer in a range of configurations.